7 Best Outdoor Basketball Shoes in 2024

 To keep our opinions on basketball footwear as objective as possible, we do the following:

 • Steer clear from sponsorships.
-While freebies are nice to have, we’re afraid that they may colour our judgments.
-We see it fit to purchase the outdoor basketball shoes that we were to test using our own cash.
+While freebies are nice to have, we don't want them to colour our judgments.
+We see it fit to purchase the outdoor basketball shoes using our own cash.

-• Test the shoes on realistic outdoor courts.
-We run, jump, defend, offend, etc. during our game to maximise our impression of the shoes.
-Just because we played in it outside doesn’t really mean that a basketball shoe is already fit for outdoor use.
-They must still be played on surfaces that are typical of outdoor courts: rough, dusty, and made of solid concrete with asphalt on top.
+• Test the shoes on outdoor courts.
+We make sure to do it on surfaces that are typical of outdoor courts: rough, dusty, and made of solid concrete with asphalt on top.

-• In addition to our qualitative descriptions, we also cut the shoes in half to perform lab testing on them.
-We then expound the results in a way that is relatable and easy to understand.
+• In addition to our qualitative descriptions, we also cut the shoes in half to perform lab tests on them.
+We then publish the results in our in-depth reviews and make them comparable across all basketball shoes.

 Best outdoor basketball shoes overall